-We act for insolvency practitioners, lenders and financial institutions, companies, directors and stakeholders on the full range of contentious and non-contentious insolvency work.
+We act for insolvency practitioners, lenders and financial institutions, companies, directors and stakeholders on the full range of contentious and non-contentious insolvency work in multiple jurisdictions.
 Among the issues we advise on are:

 - Restructuring of solvent and insolvent companies